Pathfinder

 Last, the wielder of Seaspike gains a bonus to fortitude saving throws against poison equal to twice the weapons enhancement bonus.

-Worthiness Task: The wielder must recover from being poisoned while holding this weapon 10 times.
+Worthiness Task: The wielder must recover from three different poisons while holding this weapon, without other aid.
 Intentionally exposing themselves to poison does not apply for this ability.
 If the wielder ever uses poison against another, they become unworthy of seaspike.

 Glory: Further powers of Seaspike will be revealed when it is wielded by someone worthy of it.